algacyr-melo/hello-ssg/README.md

-# SS Generator
+# Hello, Static Site Generator
-This is a Static Site Generator (SSG) project that converts markdown files into HTML pages.
-This project is developed as part of [Boot.dev](https://boot.dev)'s curriculum.
+Static Site Generator that converts markdown into HTML pages.

-> This project is a **work in progress**, not functional yet.
+> This project is being developed as part of [boot.dev](https://boot.dev)'s curriculum.

 ## Development Roadmap
 - [x] Text to Text Nodes